Armenian Studies, Minor

 The Norma and Bob Der Mugrdechian Armenian Studies Endowed Scholarship has been established to provide scholarships for students who are studying, or have declared a major, in the area of Armenian Studies.

 Students working toward a minor or simply enrolling in Armenian courses are eligible for scholarships administered by the program.
-These include the Armenian Professional Society of San Francisco Scholarship; the Nerces and Ruth Azadian Memorial Scholarship; the Kirkor and Mary Bedoian Memorial Scholarship; the Bertha and John Garabedian Charitable Foundation Scholarship Fund; the Peter Mourad Hagopian Memorial Scholarship; Albert and Isabelle Kabrielian Scholarship for Armenian Studies; the Armen Kandarian Memorial Scholarship; the Koren and Alice Odian Kasparian Scholarship; the Charlie Keyan Endowed Scholarship; the Yervant, Rose, and Hovannes Levonian Educational Grant; the John and Lucille Melkonian Scholarship; the John Ohanian Scholarship; the Charles K. and Pansy Pategian Zlokovich Scholarship; the Walter Sepetjian Memorial Scholarship; the Genevieve Tatoian Scholarship; the Telfeyan Evangelical Fund, Inc. Scholarship; and the Robert V. Saroyan Family Scholarship.
-The Warren and Lesa Paboojian Foundation student editor award is given annually to the editor of Hye Sharzhoom.
+These include the Armenian Professional Society of San Francisco Scholarship; the G. Franklin Antoyan Armenian Scholarship; the Nerces and Ruth Azadian Memorial Scholarship; the Kirkor and Mary Bedoian Memorial Scholarship; the Donald Garabedian Armenian Scholarship; the Peter Mourad Hagopian Memorial Scholarship; the Albert and Isabelle Kabrielian Scholarship for Armenian Studies; the Armen Kandarian Memorial Scholarship; the Koren the Alice Odian Kasparian Scholarship; the Charlie Keyan Endowed Scholarship; the Elizabeth Koojoolian Memorial Scholarship; the Yervant, Rose, and Hovannes Levonian Educational Grant; the John and Lucille Melkonian Scholarship; the John Ohanian Scholarship; the Charles K. and Pansy Pategian Zlokovich Scholarship; the Robert V. Saroyan Family Scholarship; the Walter Sepetjian Memorial Scholarship; the Genevieve Tatoian Scholarship; the Telfeyan Evangelical Fund, Inc. Scholarship; and the Triple-X Selma Chapter Armenian Scholarship.
+The Warren and Lesa Paboojian Foundation “student editor award” is given annually to the editor of Hye Sharzhoom.

 Annual renewals are assured for students who continue to enroll in Armenian studies courses.
 In addition to these, full tuition scholarships and research-assistant grants are also available.